Karo language (Brazil): Semantics

 Tense in Karo is marked analytically.
 Analytic languages are characterized by unbound morphemes or syntactical constructions.
 Both past and future tenses are marked by two particles, but future tense also utilizes one auxiliary.
-However, it is important to note that these markers are not necessary for the language.
+These markers are not necessary for the language.

 Past Tense

 There are two particles in Karo.
 In Karo, particles are used in the past tense to refer to an action or state with the present as a point of reference.
 These two particles are co and kán.
 Co refers to actions in the recent or simple past while kán is used for actions that happened a long time ago or past events that relate to myths.
 Below are examples of co and kán used in everyday Karo language.

 In this example, the verb “to shoot” is simple since it only contains a subject and a simple verb.
 It indicates that the shooting that has been done was recent.
 Conversely, the particle kán is used in the far past.

 In this example, this particle is only used when describing incidents in the far past.
 Unlike kán, co can also be used to indicate future occurrences with reference to the past.
 Here are a few examples of when the future tense uses co and the auxiliaries kap and yat.

 Both of these case indicate events that could have happened in the near future but didn't in the past tense.
 In Karo, it is possible to find both past markers in the same clause with co usually appearing before kán.
 For instance:

 Here, the phrase “I took the vaccine” takes the co marker and “long ago” will fall under the kán marker.